HassanHosny2001/Covid-19/README.md

 # COVID-19 Workflow

+##Overview:
+- This repository presents a streamlined COVID-19 data analysis workflow using data from Kaggle, and it utilizes Cloudera, HDFS, Hive, Oozie, and Power BIز

 ## Data Ingestion:
-- Create a folder named "/home/cloudera/covid_project" on the virtual machine.
-- Inside the "covid_project" folder, create two subfolders: "landing_zone" and "scripts".
-- Use WinSCP to upload the dataset "covid-19.csv" into the "landing_zone" folder ("/home/cloudera/covid_project/landing_zone/COVID_SRC_LZ").
+- Import COVID-19 datasets from Kaggle, a reliable data source.
+- Clean and prepare the data for analysis.

 ## Data Loading:
-- Load the dataset from "COVID_SRC_LZ" to HDFS directory named "/user/cloudera/ds/COVID_HDFS_LZ" using HDFS command line interface (CLI) commands in a shell script.
+- Load the dataset to HDFS.

 ## Hive Database Setup:
 - Create a database in Hive.